jwrg/paipo/README.md

 minimal for now until authentication is implemented.
 Eventually database configuration may go here but for now minimalism is the driving philosophy.

+For now configuration is done in the cfg/ directory, and *not* done in package.json.

 ## Directory Structure